GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 83:**	Thanks for joining today’s USWDS monthly call.
 Next month, we'll be looking at Inclusive Patterns in depth.
 Please look out for an event feedback survey from Digitalgov.
 You'll get this in your email, and there's also a link in the chat.
 Your feedback makes a difference to us, so we'd appreciate the extra time it takes you to provide it.

-Thank you, and see you in September… or lose you to a summer love!
+Thank you, and see you in September or lose you to a summer love!
 Bye!

 {{< /accordion >}}